lmartin5/BookThickness/README.md

 ## Description

 The files contained in this repository were used to assist in finding $n$-page embeddings of graphs .
-The theorem appears in the article "On the Book Thickness of Total Graphs of Commutative Rings" which has the following abstract
+The theorem it was used for appears in the article "On the Book Thickness of Total Graphs of Commutative Rings" which has the following abstract

  >Let $R$ be a finite commutative ring with non-zero unity.
 The total graph of $R$, $T_\Gamma(R)$, is the simple, undirected graph with all elements of $R$ as vertices and two vertices, $x$ and $y$, adjacent if $x + y$ is a zero divisor of $R$.
 We classify all of the rings whose total graphs have low book thickness.
 We then show that there are only a finite number of rings for arbitrarily large book thicknesses.

- The main result from the paper...
+ The main result from the paper involves finding the book thickness of graphs that are induced from commutative rings.
+This code can serach for valid book embeddings for various $n$-books across the space of possible vertex spine orderings.
+Because the number of possible orderings grows at a factorial rate, this code only works well for graphs of 11 vertices or less.
+Book embeddings are found in a somewhat naive manner, and future work could be done to improve the efficiency of the algorithm.

 ## Requirements